Elementary amenability and almost finiteness: Introduction

 The main body of the paper begins in Section~\ref{S-preliminary} with some general terminology and notation.
 The case of finite extensions (Theorem~\ref{T-finite}) is treated in Section~\ref{S-finite}, while Sections~\ref{S-lemmas} and \ref{S-integers} are devoted to extensions by $\Zb$ (Theorem~\ref{T-integers}).
 Section~\ref{S-lemmas} contains two technical lemmas for use in the proof of Theorem~\ref{T-integers}, which occupies the bulk of Section~\ref{S-integers}.

 {\it Acknowledgements.} The first author was partially supported by NSF grant DMS-1800633.
-Funding was also provided by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044-390685587, Mathematics M{\"u}nster: Dynamics--Geometry--Structure.
+Funding was also provided by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044-390685587, Mathematics M{\"u}nster: Dynamics--Geometry--Structure, and by the SFB 1442 of the DFG.
 Both authors were affiliated with Texas A\&M University during the initial stages of this work.
-We thank Xin Ma, Brandon Seward, and Andrea Vaccaro for comments and corrections.
+We thank Xin Ma and Brandon Seward for comments and corrections.